celerygemini/resources/pypi_distribution.md

 - **setuptools**
 - **twine**

-It is convenient to use a `devreqs.txt` file and `pip install` in the same way as the general requirements: `pip install -r devreqs.txt`.
+It is convenient to use a `requirements_dev.txt` file and `pip install` in the same way as the general requirements: `pip install -r requirements_dev.txt`.

 ### Step 3